|

 continue to do “the thing right” without ever stopping long to ask if this is

-know the story about the definition of insanity – continuing to do the same
+story about the definition of insanity – continuing to do the same thing and

 and we are repeating TQM under different names and we are expecting different